How to Stop Emotional Eating: 3 Triggers to Avoid

 Emotional Eating Trigger #1: Toxic Relationships

 This is a tricky one.
 Sometimes you think someone is a friend to you, but they turn out to be triggering stress or dissatisfaction.
 The reality is, everyone has someone in their life.
 It could be a co-worker or even friend, that causes ongoing stress.
-Either way they bring a toxic environment to your life by causing constant emotional stress.
-Ideally you would want to simply move these people out of your life.
+Either way, they bring a toxic environment to your life by causing constant emotional stress.
+Ideally, you would want to simply move these people out of your life.
 Unfortunately, you may not be able to remove them completely, leaving them still evident in your life as a trigger.
 In this case, acknowledging they are a toxic person in your life will help.
-Once you acknowledge this, you can move to removing your emotions from them.
+Once you acknowledge this, you can remove your emotions from them.
 By not giving them the power to hurt or stress you, you can slowly remove them as a trigger from your day.

 Emotional Eating Trigger #2: Overloading Your Schedule

 When you live with too many yeses, everything begins to feel like something you have to do instead of something you wanted to do.
 To avoid this trigger, sit down and look at your schedule.
 Fill in your day with your sleep hours and work first.
 Then start adding things in according to priority, making sure you leave at least an hour at the start and end of each day for quiet downtime.
 Stick to that schedule.
 If something you want to do fits in, then add it.
-If not, then learn say no.
+If not, then learn to say no.

 This video below is a great example of a very productive but manageable time blocked calendar.

 Emotional Eating Trigger #3: Negative Thoughts and Emotions